- Catalog Info

 Honorary Degree Candidates are an accepted part of the scene at most exercises.
 It has been customary for Missouri S&T to honor those men and women who have distinguished themselves in the fields of engineering and science.

-The Dais Group, or stage party, is the last to enter the ceremony and the first to leave.
+The Dais Group, or stage party, is the next to enter the ceremony after the students and the first to leave.

 HISTORY OF ACADEMIC DRESS